• Home

 READ ALSO

-The pledge is embedded in the new national food policy, although the government has not yet committed any funds for the program.
+The pledge is embedded in the new national food policy, although the government has not yet funded the program.

-As researchers focused on student nutrition, wellness, and national and provincial food policy, we see a national school food program is a no-brainer.
+As researchers focused on student nutrition, wellness, and national and provincial food policy, we see a national school food program as a no-brainer.

 Food at school can improve children’s health and academic outcomes while creating economic opportunities for local, sustainable agriculture.
-To ensure this, however, the federal government needs to establish food procurement criteria and regulations to protect against corporate food and beverage from gaining entry into schools.
+To ensure this, however, the federal government needs to establish food procurement criteria and regulations to protect corporate food and beverages from gaining entry into schools.

-In many countries, parents’ main focus in the morning is getting their kids out of the door on time because schools handle lunch as part of larger health, education and economic strategy.
+In many countries, parents’ main focus in the morning is getting their kids out of the door on time because schools handle lunch as part of a larger health, education, and economic strategy.

 In France, school lunches are part of the school day, not a break from it.
-Children are served a four-course meal while sitting at a group table with a supervisor who teaches them about nutrition, healthy eating and table manners.
+Children are served a four-course meal at a group table with a supervisor who teaches them about nutrition, healthy eating, and table manners.

 In Italy, school meals are locally sourced and certified organic, with special meals provided for children with food allergies, intolerances, and religious restrictions.
-School lunch menus are sent home on a weekly basis to help parents avoid overlap at home.
+School lunch menus are sent home every week to help parents avoid overlap at home.

 In Japan, where food education is mandated by law, lunches are cooked in school.
-In an effort to reinforce a culture of self-sufficiency students serve one another and when lunch is done everyone helps clean up.
+To reinforce a culture of self-sufficiency, students serve one another, and when lunch is done, everyone helps clean up.

 In Brazil, school food is part of a national and comprehensive food strategy that integrates education, agriculture, health, and food security while supporting family farming.

-The last time the federal government seriously discussed implementing a national school food program was during the Second World War when the government rejected a school lunch program.
-Instead, Canada decided to provide a family allowance designed to ensure families had enough income to buy food for their children.
+Health crises span economic divides.
+The last time the federal government seriously considered implementing a national school food program was during the Second World War when it rejected a school lunch program.
+Instead, Canada provided a family allowance to ensure families had enough income to buy food for their children.

-Children spend a considerable amount of time at school for well over a decade of their lives, so schools are the ideal medium for fostering and reinforcing a lifetime of healthy eating habits.
-Preventing chronic diseases through improving nutrition among children and youth should, therefore, be a priority.
+Children spend a considerable amount of time at school for well over a decade, so schools are the ideal medium for fostering and reinforcing a lifetime of healthy eating habits.
+Preventing chronic diseases through improving nutrition among children and youth should be a priority.

 A national, health-promoting school food program is essential for Canada.
 With adequate funding and national standards, it can be the powerful health-promotion program needed to reverse our current health crisis that spans socio-economic divides.